-The use of functional terms is what mainly distinguishes our algorithm from the CGLLR algorithm.
+The use of functional terms is what mainly distinguishes it from the CGLLR algorithm.
 This distinctive feature makes our approach more goal-oriented, in the sense that it does not need to derive the queries produced by the reduction step of the CGLLR algorithm in order to be complete.
 Moreover, we have shown that every clause containing functional terms produced in the saturation step of our algorithm can be safely dropped.
-Furthermore, our algorithm handles qualified existential quantification natively, so it does not need to introduce auxiliary roles.
-These are the main reasons why we conjecture that our algorithm will often produce smaller rewritings than the CGLLR algorithm.
+This is the main reason why we conjecture that our algorithm will often produce smaller rewritings than the CGLLR algorithm.